Outcome-Constrained Large Language Models for Countering Hate Speech: Introduction

 \section{Introduction}

-Hate speech (HS) has posed significant challenges to fostering healthy and productive online communication.
-Many strategies have been sought to curtail its negative impact.
-Counterspeech (CS) has emerged as an alternative to approaches that censor specific hateful comments or accounts.
-This approach involves the use of constructive, positive, or factual responses to directly challenge or respond to hate speech.
-Counterspeech can serve as an effective tool in tempering online hostilities and promoting productive user engagement~\cite{buerger2021iamhere}.
-Further, counterspeech could support victims of hate by encouraging other users with similar attitudes to become involved in the conversation~\cite{mivskolci2020countering}.
-Counterspeech is also a means to educate online users ~\cite{blaya2019cyberhate}.
+Hate speech has posed significant challenges to healthy and productive online communication.
+Counterspeech, which involves using constructive, positive, or factual responses to challenge or counteract hate speech, has shown to be effective in moderating online hostilities~\cite{buerger2021iamhere}, promoting productive user engagement~\cite{mivskolci2020countering}, and educating online users ~\cite{blaya2019cyberhate}.

-Many research endeavors have been directed to the development of models for the automatic generation of counterspeech.
-The motivation is to support moderators or individuals in their timely and effective efforts to mitigate the prevalence of hate speech in online environments.
-Synthetic counterspeech datasets have been developed using crowdsourcing ~\cite{qian2019benchmark} and human-in-the-loop strategies~\cite{chung2021towards}.
-However, it remains unclear what impact synthetic counterspeech might have in an actual online environment.
-Research on the automatic generation of CS to HS has a major focus on the linguistic attributes of generated texts (e.g., being polite or emotion layden~\cite{saha2022countergedi}), or is embedded with knowledge~\cite{chung2021towards}.
-Questions about the effectiveness of counterspeech embedding specific linguistic attributes linger.
-Currently, we lack evidence demonstrating that counterspeech with such linguistic attributes could lead to desired outcomes such as de-escalating conflicts among users or encouraging constructive engagement in the following conversations.
+Automatic generation of counterspeech has been researched to support timely and effective efforts to fight hate speech.
+Synthetic counterspeech datasets have been developed using crowdsourcing~\cite{qian2019benchmark} and human-in-the-loop strategies~\cite{chung2021towards}.
+These datasets have been used to develop counterspeech generation models.
+However, the impact of counterspeech in online environments has not been considered in the dataset creation.
+As a result, it is unknown whether generated counterspeech elicits civil or hateful follow-up conversations.

+Recent counterspeech generation research focused on constrained generation with linguistic attributes (e.g., being polite, emotion-laden~\cite {saha2022countergedi}), or embedded with knowledge~\cite{chung2021towards}.
+Questions about the impact of counterspeech with such attributes linger.
+Previous research also found one of the barriers counterspeakers face is their inability to determine the potential impact of counterspeech~\cite{mun2024counterspeakers}.
+However, there is a lack of research on generating outcome-oriented counterspeech, e.g., speech that leads to desired outcomes such as de-escalating user conflicts or encouraging constructive engagement in follow-up conversations.